About this day

 The magic of computer science Peter McOwan, Queen Mary University of London

 From magic tricks to being able to do the (almost) impossible, computer science and mathematics underpin the modern world.
 Join Peter to discover how to create magic tricks with maths, and use computer vision to better understand what humans see.

 About Peter McOwan

-Peter is a Professor of Computer Science in the School of Electronic Engineering and Computer Science at Queen Mary, University of London.
-His research interests are in visual perception, mathematical models for visual processing, cognitive science and biologically inspired hardware and software and science outreach.
+Peter’s research interests are in visual perception, mathematical models for visual processing, cognitive science and biologically inspired hardware, software and science outreach.

-How to program a cell Jasmin Fisher, Microsoft Research
+How to program a cell Jasmin Fisher, UCL

 Jasmin will talk about the incredible algorithms she designed that are tailored for modelling and analysing biological networks and show how these algorithms could lead to programmable human cells.